Atrion/Atrion.github.io/_posts/2025-07-26-not-ready-but-willing.md

 I pray the way ahead becomes clearer.
 I pray I walk more closely with the Lord, not just saying I will but doing it.
 I know He gives trials to strengthen us, and while I don’t invite them, I understand why they come.

 Till later...
-(Really should come up with a proper sign-off one of these days.)
+(Really should come up with a proper sign-off one of these days)